chuanqichen/AI_is_Math/README.md

 ## How to run the code and do homework assignments
 Open vscode, Click "File" -> "Open Folder" and browse to open ~/XB101, you should have following vscode window:
 <img src="XB101_VSCode.png" width="800">

+There are two methods to run the code:
+### run code locally
+Refer to above screenshot, click ex_1_basci_pythin.py, then press "Run" (the red highlight button on the top right corner)